dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1714: Creativity and art shape societal values and understanding.
+### T1714: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|